Ella Mae Morse: Career

 Her music career was profiled in Nick Tosches' 1984 book, The Unsung Heroes of Rock 'N' Roll: The Birth of Rock in the Wild Years Before Elvis.
 She has a star on the Hollywood Walk of Fame at 1724 Vine Street.

-Her entire recorded body of work was issued in a deluxe box set by Bear Family Records and a rare live performance, "Ella Mae Morse On Broadway," was released in 2011.
+Her entire recorded body of work was issued in a deluxe box set by Bear Family Records and a rare live performance, "Ella Mae Morse On Broadway", was released in 2011.

 Musical style

 As Morse's musical style blended jazz, blues, and country, she has sometimes been called the first rock 'n' roll singer.
-A good example is her 1942 recording of the song "Get On Board, Little Chillun", which, with strong gospel, blues, boogie, and jive sounds as a genuine precursor to the later rockabilly/ rock 'n roll songs.
+A good example is her 1942 recording of the song "Get On Board, Little Chillun", which, with strong gospel, blues, boogie, and jive sounds, was a genuine precursor to the later rockabilly/rock 'n roll songs.

 Her records sold well to both Caucasian and African-American audiences.
 As she was not well known at the time of her first solo hits, many people assumed she was African-American because of her 'hip' vocal style and choice of material.

 Personal life

-Morse had six children from four marriages, several grandchildren, great-grandchildren, and an estranged sister named Flo Handy who was also a singer.
+In 1999, Morse died of respiratory failure in Bullhead City, Arizona, at age 75.
+She had six children from four marriages, several grandchildren, great-grandchildren, and a sister, Flo Handy, who was also a singer.

-In 1999 Morse died of respiratory failure in Bullhead City, Arizona, at the age of 75.